aerospike/aerospike-client-python/doc/admin_create_user.md

 **policies**, the dictionary of policies to be given while creating a user in the database.

-**username**, the username of the user to be added to the aerospike database.
+**username**, the username of the user to be added to the Aerospike database.

-**password**, the password of the user to be added to the aerospike database.
+**password**, the password of the user to be added to the Aerospike database.

 **roles**, a list specifying the roles to be assigned to the newly created user.